 Foreign qualification in Washington is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Washington, your task is to submit a “Foreign Entity Registration” either online or via paper form.

-Despite which route you take, you will need to obtain and submit a Certificate of Existence (or Good Standing) from the state where you initially formed your LLC.
+Despite which route you take, you will need to obtain and submit a Certificate of Good Standing from the state where you initially formed your LLC.
 This certificate cannot be more than 60 days old.

 Time is important when registering your business in a new state, and filing online is typically the quicker process.
 On the S.O.S. foreign entity forms page, choose the “File Online” option next to “Foreign Entity Registration.”
 This will take you to the online filing portal, where you need to create an account to continue.
 After you’re signed in, continue with your Foreign Entity Registration by following the prompts.
 You can pay the $180 filing fee with a Visa, Mastercard, or American Express.